planetfederal/desktop-documentation/docs/source/system_admins/globalsettings.rst

 #.
 Finally, click the :guilabel:`Run script` button.

-A message in the :guilabel:`Python Console` will inform you the path of the output file.
+A message in the :guilabel:`Python Console` will inform you of the path to the output file, or any runtime errors..